 A haven for British loyalists during the American Revolution, Toronto was the site of several battles in the War of 1812, with U.S. forces capturing the city for 11 days.
 Retaken by the British, the settlement's population grew rapidly after the war, topping 9,000 in 1834—the year Toronto was incorporated as a city.

 The city's conservative, religious character earned it the nickname "Toronto the Good" in the 1800s and early 1900s.
 A new wave of immigrants after World War II transformed the town.
 Today this bustling metropolis is Canada's largest city.

 Additionally, Toronto is the undisputed financial center of Canada as well as a cultural mecca for global tourists.

 The best way to get acquainted with the city is to start walking: Toronto is a pedestrian-oriented city, and there's no better way to absorb the ambience of its diverse neighborhoods than to walk through them.
 For a panoramic view, head to the top of CN Tower, one of the world's tallest buildings and Toronto's most recognized icon.

 Because Toronto is Canada's largest city, it's no surprise that many of the nation's prominent museums and wildlife facilities are found there.
-We were especially impressed by the collections of rarities at the Gardiner Ceramic Museum, the Bata Shoe Museum's vast shoe holdings (many of them one-of-a-kind artifacts culled by shoe heiress Sonja Bata) and the Hockey Hall of Fame.
+We were especially impressed by the collections of rarities at the Gardiner Ceramic Museum, the Bata Shoe Museum's vast shoe holdings and the Hockey Hall of Fame.